Classic Pumpkin Pie

 What You’ll Need

-Here’s what you’ll need to make this outstanding homemade pumpkin pie.
-Be sure to scroll to the recipe below for exact measurements.
+Here’s what you’ll need to make this pumpkin pie.
+Don’t forget to scroll to the recipe below for a printable list.

-• Pumpkin puree – I highly recommend that you use a canned version as opposed to fresh.
+• Pumpkin puree – I recommend using canned as opposed to fresh.
 It is just much more consistent in texture, moisture, and sweetness.
 Libby brand is my preferred one.

 • Eggs – The eggs should be at room temperature.
 They will incorporate more smoothly and easily with the other ingredients.